Doublecross: U.S. Customs Embarassed by Smuggling Informant

 ( Commercial Break )

-ANNOUNCER The insider who says it's not an
+ANNOUNCER The insider who says it's not anisolated case.

 Break )